Volograms/vol_libs/README.md

 ```
 doc/                         -- API documentation will be generated here after running `doxygen` from the main directory.
 examples/                    -- Demo programs for both vol_av and vol_geom.
-Compile with: `make example`, and run each from the `examples/` directory.
 fuzzing/                     -- Folder structure used for automated testing with the AFL fuzzer.
 samples/                     -- Sample data files used by examples and tests.
 src/                         -- Code for the libraries.
 Drop these directly into your code source to use vol_av, vol_geom, or both.